 Let’s start by setting a baseline: what exactly is data processing?

-Data processing is the act of converting raw data into useful information.
-It’s a deceptively simple concept with huge real-world implications.
+Data processing is the act of converting raw data into usable information through a series of structured steps.

 Batch Data Processing: A Closer Look